 Cooking the chocolate pancakes

 Once rested, your batter is ready to be transformed into fluffy chocolate pancakes.
-Resting the batter allows the gluten in the flour to relax and the starch grains to expand, resulting in a lighter pancake that is tender.

 For each pancake, pour 1/4 cup of batter into the skillet.
 Let it cook, untouched, for 1-2 minutes, until the surface has some bubbles.
 It’s important not to flip your pancakes too early, so you may need to turn down the heat if the bottom is browning too fast.
 Once flipped, cook the other side for another 1-2 minutes and transfer to a plate.
 Cover loosely with foil so the cooked pancakes stay warm while you are finishing the rest.
-Make sure you re-grease the skillet with oil before every batch of pancakes to prevent sticking.
+Make sure you re-grease the skillet with butter or oil before every batch of pancakes to prevent sticking.
 Serve the chocolate pancakes immediately with the chocolate sauce drizzled on top (rewarm in the microwave for a few seconds if needed).
 Everyone in the family can enjoy this chocolate pancake recipe.
 As a nice sweet treat, these rich and chocolatey pancakes are the perfect way to add some excitement to your morning.

 More sweet breakfast ideas: